 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain how can tobacco dependent clients defeat mental gremlins to break smoking patterns.
+-Explain how tobacco dependent clients avoid relapse.

--Name Four Triggers for smoking.
+-Name four triggers for smoking.

--Name the three rules of relapse.
+-Name the three rules of relapse in tobacco dependence.

 -Name five skills for coping with cravings.